Documenting Life's Little Things

 Thank you for your interest in my work.

 My name is Cendrine Marrouat.
 (It is pronounced as “san-drEEn mar-wah”.
 The “t” at the end is optional.)
-Originally from Toulouse, France, I have called Canada my home for more than a decade.
+Originally from Toulouse, France, I have called Canada my home for 15 years.
 I am a photographer, content creator, social media trainer, and French instructor.
-I have also authored 10 books, three of which are photography collections.
-The latest one, titled Life's Little Things: The Quotes, mixes images and words of wisdom.
+I have also authored 11 books: five poetry collections, two social media ebooks, three photography books, and a play.

 I specialize in nature, black-and-white and closeup images.
 My photography seeks the mundane to capture the fleeting, but true beauty of life in its many forms.

 I approach photography in the same way as I write poetry.
 It's not about the tools.
 It's about the moment when my eyes catch a story that needs to be told.

 What happens next, is a spiritual yearning to describe the scene with my camera.
 However, it is during the editing process that my poetic background comes into play.
 Every photo must achieve two goals: simplicity and serenity.